michaelcukier/EyeMouse/readme.md

 That's much better.
 I retrained my network with high hopes and... it converged to an RMSE of around 500px.
 So I thought that the problem might come from the model itself.
 In his [Recipe for Training Neural Networks](http://karpathy.github.io/2019/04/25/recipe/), Andrej Karpathy gives a few heuristics for training neural nets.
 One of them is performing a small "overfit check", i.e. letting the model overfit on a small sample of the training data, and checking if the loss goes near 0.
 If it doesn't, then there's a problem with the model.

-So I tried overfitting my model of 10 images, and the network didn't overfit.
-I looked into my code and after a bit of research, it turned out that had forgotten to normalize my targets.
-So my network was trying to predict values in the `[0, 1600]` range..!
+So I tried on a sample of 10 images, and the network didn't overfit.
+I looked into my code and after (a ton of) research, it turned out that I had forgotten to normalize my targets.
+So my network was trying to predict values... in the `[0, 1600]` range!
 I normalized my targets and my network was finally overfitting.

 # Next steps